1988 Republican National Convention: Site selection

+Bids

 Speakers

 The convention is perhaps best known for Bush's "thousand points of light" speech accepting the nomination.
 Written by Peggy Noonan and Craig R. Smith, it included the "read my lips: no new taxes" pledge that was the most popular sound bite coming out of the convention.
 The successful speech gave him a "bounce" that he was able to capitalize on to win the 1988 presidential election.

 President Ronald and Nancy Reagan were honored on August 15.
 Reagan made a major speech on the opening night of the convention, as he would for the last time in 1992.

+During the presidential roll call vote, several seconding speeches were delivered, showcasing a number of speakers from varying ethnic backgrounds.
+Seconding speeches were delivered by American football Coach Joe Paterno, Actress Helen Hayes, Congressman Bob Dornan, restaurateur Ninfa Laurenzo, Kansas City (Missouri) City Council Member Joanne Collins, and Federal Maritime Commissioner Elaine Chao.

 Other speakers included Bob Dole, Elizabeth Dole, Arizona junior senator John McCain, Jeane Kirkpatrick and former President Gerald Ford.